litespeedtech/lsquic/docs/internals.rst

 The function ``process_incoming_packet`` contains some client-only logic for processing version negotiation and stateless retry packets.
 In the normal case, ``process_regular_packet()`` is called.
-This is where the incoming process is decrypted, the `Receive
+This is where the incoming packet is decrypted, the `Receive
 History <#receive-history>`__ is updated, ``parse_regular_packet()`` is
 called, and some post-processing takes place (most importantly, scheduling an ACK to be sent).